TimCollins/SmallEFTest/readme.txt

 	.
 Create context class inheriting from DbContext.
 	.
 Add DbSet properties for each entity to the context class.

-EF will infer properties of each table based on the entity classes.
+EF uses conventions to infer properties of each table based on the entity classes.
 Primary keys will be ints and named either 'Id' or '<table>Id'.
 Foreign keys will be named '<table>_<column>Id'

     public class Student {
         public int StudentID { get; set; }